-5.3.2(2).....Grades
+5.3.2(3) Grades

-Proposed grades and topographic contours at intervals not exceeding two (2) feet with spot elevations where grade is less than five percent (5%).
+Proposed grades and topographic contours at intervals not exceeding two feet with spot elevations where grade is less than five percent.

-5.3.2(3).....Test Pits
+5.3.2(4) Test Pits

-The location for, and pertinent data on, at least two (2) test pits, 50 feet apart, and of at least one (1) percolation test to show that the regulations in Article 15 have been met on each lot created by the subdivision.
-Information shall include at least the following: the location of the test pits, an outline of the four thousand (4,000) contiguous sq. ft. area reserved for the location of the leach field, and percolation test data.
+The location for, and pertinent data on, at least two (2) test pits, 50 feet apart, and of at least one percolation test to show that the regulations in Article 15 have been met on each lot created by the subdivision.
+Information shall include at least the following: the location of the test pits, percolation test data, and a hatched outline of the 4,000 contiguous sq. ft. area reserved for the location of the leach field.

-5.3.2(4).....Streets, Driveways, Sidewalks
+5.3.2(5) Streets, Driveways, Sidewalks

-Construction drawings and location, name, width, curbing and paving of proposed streets, drainage ways, and profiles and the elevations of sufficient points on the property to indicate the general topography of the property, driveways and sidewalks with indication of direction of travel for one-way streets.
+Construction drawings and location, name, width, curbing and paving of proposed streets, drainage ways, and profiles and the elevations of sufficient points on the property to indicate the general topography of the property, driveways, and sidewalks with indication of direction of travel for one-way streets.
 This information shall include the radii of streets, driveways, access ways, and sidewalks within the site and its relationship to the off-site street system.

-5.3.2(5).....Traffic Control Devices
+5.3.2(6) Traffic Control Devices